brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2022.md

 ---
-title: "Man and Machine 2022"
+title: "Man and Machine 2022 &rarr; COMPLETED"
 summary: "Man and Machine is one of SA's biggest 2 day enduro's.
-The next event will be Sat–Sun, 6-7 August 2022."
+The next event will be Sat–Sun, 6<sup>th</sup>-7<sup>th</sup> August 2022."
 lead:
   - "Man and Machine is one of SA's biggest 2 day enduro's.
-The next event will be Sat–Sun, 6-7 August 2022."
+The next event will be Sat–Sun, 6<sup>th</sup>-7<sup>th</sup> August 2022."
   - 'To find out more and how to take part, <a href="https://manandmachinesa.wordpress.com/" rel="external">visit the official Man and Machine website</a>.'

 # Populates the article snippet / summary on the news homepage.
 snippet: "Man and Machine is one of SA's biggest 2 day enduro's.
-The next event will be Sat–Sun, 6-7 August 2022."
+The next event will be Sat–Sun, 6<sup>th</sup>-7<sup>th</sup> August 2022."
 snippetCta: "Read more about the event"

 date: 2022-05-26T15:50:00
-updated: 2022-05-26T15:50:00
+updated: 2022-11-25T10:40:00
 ---

 {% from "components/core/buttons/buttons.njk" import button %}